hexagontk/hexagon/port_http_server/README.md

 #### Route groups

-Routes can be nested by calling the `path()` method, which takes a String prefix and gives you a scope to declare routes and filters (or nested paths).
+Routes can be nested by calling the `path()` method, which takes a String prefix and gives you a scope to declare routes and filters (or more nested paths).
 Ie:

 @sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:routeGroups